Do You Get a Refund for Unused Premiums After You Cancel Your Car Insurance?

 My Insurer Hasn’t Paid My Refund: What Next?

-If your insurance company has not sent a refund, then you can take several actions:
+If your insurance company hasn’t sent your refund, take these steps:

 Cancellation Fees by Insurance Company: